OOI-RCA-APL/ceres/docs/components.md

 - `"view"` (default for queries): Requires `VIEW` access or higher.
 - `"operate"` (default for actions): Requires `OPERATE` access or higher.
 - `"manage"`: Requires `MANAGE` access.
+- `"deny"`: Nobody can call it over the API.

+`@query` also takes `poll`, how often the console refreshes the value, defaulting to five seconds.
+Both decorators take `media` to declare a response content type.

 ## Events